 Leveraging on your bold digital vision, you are able to plan ahead with focus.
 This would help you determine a clear measure of tangible returns from AI adoption.
 Hence, bringing you one step closer to achieving your business goals.
 However, visions are simply fantasies unless backed up by action.

 2. Closing the internal skills gap and have champions to set up a pilot project.

-We have many data rich but intelligence poor organisations around us.
+We have many data-rich but intelligence-poor organisations around us.
 Using out-of-date processes and legacy technology will limit one’s ability to make timely operational decisions.
-You can be already generating the data that’s needed to produce valuable results.
-But without the right tool, you are not extracting any value from the volumes of data you stored.
+You are already generating the data that’s needed to produce valuable results.
+But without the right tools, you are not extracting any value from the volumes of data you stored.
 How then can we glean relevant, actionable insights and guide corporate strategy and decisions from these data?

 4. Use a human-centred design approach to build perspective.

 Human-centred research and design elevates artificial intelligence.
 It builds an inclusive AI world.
 Users are involved in the design process right from the very start.
 This enables users to create AI that brings value to solve some of the worst problems.
 In order to evaluate the true impact of its predictions, recommendations, and decisions, it is essential to assess the way actual users experience your system.

 To produce an inclusive AI world, having clarity in AI ethics is crucial.
 It is important that the management anticipates compliance with upcoming laws and regulations, and possible impacts on individuals’ rights, society, and ethical values.
 This may very well help you avoid costly pitfalls and there is a profound humanity to it all.